ThomasSFSU/ThomasSFSU/README.md

 - **Spam Filter**: Built a spam classifier model using regression techniques to analyze and filter emails. 📝

 ## Skills 💡
-- Proficient in C, C++, Python, HTML, CSS, JavaScript
+- Proficient in C, C++, Java, Python, HTML, CSS, JavaScript
 - Experience with Git and version control
 - Strong understanding of data structures and algorithms
 - Able to implement object oriented solutions
 - Strong conceptual understanding of computer networks
 - Adept at deploying cloud computing server instances
-- Familiarity with database management systems like SQLite and MongoDB
+- Familiarity with relational databases (SQL)
 - Knowledge of machine learning concepts and statistical modeling
 - Skilled at iterative development from a simple vision to finished products